 D. Wüest, N. Seyff, M. Glinz (2015).
-Sketching and notation creation with FlexiSketch Team: Evaluating a new means for collaborative requirements elicitation.
-23rd IEEE Int.
-Requirements Engineering Conference, Ottawa, CA, 2015.
+Sketching and Notation Creation with FlexiSketch Team: Evaluating a New Means for Collaborative Requirements Elicitation.
+23rd IEEE International Requirements Engineering Conference (RE’15), Ottawa, CA, 2015. [pdf]

 D. Wüest, N. Seyff, M. Glinz (2013).
 Semi-automatic Generation of Metamodels from Model Sketches.
 28th IEEE/ACM International Conference on Automated Software Engineering, Silicon Valley, USA. [pdf]

 D. Wüest, N. Seyff, M. Glinz (2013).
 Von der Idee zum Anforderungsmodell ohne Medienbruch.
 Software Technik Trends, Vol. 33 (1), GI.